JitendraCodeAny/SOLID-DesignPrinciples-Java-UseCases/README.md

 5. DIP-> Dependency Inversion Principle

-High level modules (class) should not interact with low level modules (class) Both high level module (class) and low level module(class) should interact with abstraction to follow DI principle.
+Class should interact with abstractions not concrete implementations.

 When code follow DIP, it helps to write loosely coupled code which will be easier to to mock during unit test and maintain